LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Niven-numbers.md

 ## Wrapping up

-Please let me know if I forgot any of the challengers or if you think my explanation of your code misses something important (you can just file an issue against this GitHub page).
+Please let me know if I forgot any of the challengers or if you think my explanation of your code misses something important (you can just raise an issue against this GitHub page).

 If you want to participate to the Perl Weekly Challenge, please connect to [this site](https://perlweeklychallenge.org/).